 Best Time to visit

 Vancouver is an all-season destination.
 Summer months June to August are best with plenty of sunshine.
-Its warmer but also the peak season.
+It's warmer but also the peak season.
 March – April is good with milder weather and busy because of Spring and Cherry Blossoms.
-September till mid of October are best if you want to see the fall colors, however the weather can be bit unpredictable with bouts of rain.
-Winters are milder in Vancouver compared to rest of Canada, so December to February are the best if you are looking for skiing and winter sports.
+September till mid of October are best if you want to see the fall colors, however, the weather can be a bit unpredictable with bouts of rain.
+Winters are milder in Vancouver compared to the rest of Canada, so December to February are the best if you are looking for skiing and winter sports.

-A 3-day itinerary is a must; 4th day will give will enough time to see attractions outside of Metro Vancouver.
+A 3-day itinerary is a must; the 4th day will give will enough time to see attractions outside of Metro Vancouver.
 It is the gateway to many attractions like the Ski resort town of Whistler, the wine region of Okanagan Valley, the Vancouver Islands, or the Rocky Mountains.
-Many of the cruise lines to Alaska originates from Vancouver.
-So, even two weeks can also fall short if you want to cover most part of this beautiful region.
+Many of the cruise lines to Alaska originate from Vancouver.
+So, even two weeks can also fall short if you want to cover most parts of this beautiful region.

-Authors and Food Travel Writers Suk & Sangy are a couple living in Toronto Canada with a nomadic soul.
-They have been travelling the world together for many years now and been to many places across 5 continents.
+Guest Bloggers Suk & Sangy are a couple living in Toronto Canada with a nomadic soul.
+They have been traveling the world together for many years now and have been to many places across 5 continents.
 As the pandemic put a restriction on their travel plans, they decided to spend their time sharing their past travel experiences through their blog – Urge to XPLORE.
-Also follow them on their Instagram!
+Also, follow them on their Instagram!